SnowflakePowered/librashader/README.md

 Any change to `LIBRASHADER_CURRENT_ABI` indicates a **breaking change** for the C **ABI**.
 For safety reasons, `librashader_ld.h` will check to ensure that `LIBRASHADER_CURRENT_ABI` matches that of the loaded librashader binary.
 If it does not match, librashader will not load.
-A value of `0` for `LIBRASHADER_CURRENT_ABI` indicates the "null" instance where every operation is a no-op, which occurs if no librashader binary could be found.
+A value of `0` for `LIBRASHADER_CURRENT_ABI` indicates the "null" instance where every operation is a no-op, which occurs if no compatible librashader implementation could be found.

 The above does not apply to releases of librashader prior to `0.1.0`, which were allowed to break API and ABI compatibility in both the Rust and C API without an increase to either `LIBRASHADER_CURRENT_VERSION` or `LIBRASHADER_CURRENT_ABI`.